 The Solution

 Offshore lease sales have long-term consequences by locking in production for decades and resulting in hundreds of millions of metric tons of CO2 emissions.
-The most recent IPCC report is clear: what we do, or fail to do, with such far-reaching decisions could determine whether we face a livable or catastrophic climate in the decades ahead.

 No New Leases